Flokey82/genportrait/README.md

 # genportrait
 Randomly generate portraits from spritesheets, picking a random head, eyes, mouth, and skin.
-Right now it doesn't have hair, lip color, or eyebrow color, but that might be added later.
+Right now it doesn't have lip color or eyebrow color, but that might be added later.

 I always wanted to make a character creator to give the people in my projects a literal face, so I decided to make a simple one that I can use in my projects.
 For now it is just a demo to